untitled design 2 1 How to Grow a Medicinal Tea Garden (Plus over 40 Plants!)

 How to Grow a Medicinal Tea Garden (Plus over 40 Plants!)

-Medicinal gardens are often created by grouping herbs with the same action or that treat the same ailment, rather than aesthetics.
+Medicinal tea gardens are often created by grouping herbs with the same action or that treat the same ailment, rather than aesthetics.
 Many medicinal herbs can become weedy and invasive, especially those in the mint family.
 You may want to keep them contained in small beds or containers.
 There are many herbs with showy flowers that would do well in a standard flower bed or wildflower garden, just be sure you are able to identify them confidently.

 Herbalism today is often viewed as a subcategory of medicine, however it is the compounds extracted from plants that served as the basis for nearly all modern medications.
 Many believe that these beneficial constituents in plant medicine are safer when taken as whole plants and herb combinations to reduce the risk of drug side effects and toxicity.

 Herbal tea, also known as a tisane, is one of the oldest forms of medicine, dating back thousands years.
 Herbal tea has been used in traditional Chinese medicine since as early as 2737BC and today is consumed worldwide.
-For a more detailed overview of herbal medicine and plants read “The Complete Medicinal Herbal”.
+For a more detailed overview of herbal medicine and plants, read “The Complete Medicinal Herbal”.

 How to Brew Herbal Tea